-FIU CAPS is a university counseling center internship site with a diverse population of university students.
+FIU CAPS is a university counseling center internship site with a varied population of university students.
 The goal is to foster in interns the capacity to think critically and to evaluate scientific findings that can be applied to their clinical work in a deliberate and informed manner.
-The training program is structured so that interns utilize and develop critical thinking skills, expand their understanding of the relevant literature, become readily cognizant of the rapid evolutionary changes affecting the psychology profession and to enhance their ability to evaluate and critique new research discoveries as they are applicable to clinical interventions.
-This learning experience is incrementally actualized with an understanding of the process of practitioner development through the following training experiences: individual and group supervision, intake and crisis evaluations, mentoring and modeling, case assignments and conceptualization, training seminars, in-service training, formal and informal consultations, supervision of practicum cases (if available), attendance at professional conferences, preparing and presenting workshops, and assigned readings.
+The Doctoral Internship Program is structured so that interns utilize and develop critical thinking skills, expand their understanding of the relevant literature, become readily cognizant of the rapid evolutionary changes affecting the psychology profession, and enhance their ability to evaluate and critique new research discoveries as they are applicable to clinical interventions.
+This learning experience is incrementally actualized with an understanding of the process of practitioner development through the following training experiences: individual and group supervision, intake and crisis evaluations, mentoring and modeling, case assignments and conceptualization, training seminars, staff-wide training, formal and informal consultations, supervision of practicum students (if available), attendance at professional conferences, preparing and presenting workshops, and assigned readings.